 Babbel also has an app, which is a great option if you want to learn on the go with short lessons based on real conversations.

 Choose from four subscriptions: one month ($13 a month), three months ($9), six months ($8), or 12 months ($7).
 There's even a 20-day money-back guarantee with your subscription purchase.

 Best Immersion-Based: Rosetta Stone

-Rosetta Stone is one of the most popular self-paced language learning systems, offering over 30 languages.
+Rosetta Stone is one of the most popular self-paced language learning systems, offering 25 languages.
 The company claims its curriculum is fully immersive, which means that you learn by being exposed to intuitive communicative contexts, replicating the way we learn our first language naturally.

 You can access the Rosetta Stone materials on your desktop, tablet, or mobile phone, and the company includes a phrasebook, audio companion lessons, stories, and instant feedback using voice recognition software.
 In addition, some plans now have the option of live tutoring to practice with a native speaker online.

 A three-month subscription to Rosetta Stone French costs about $36 ($12 per month).
 You can also buy a Rosetta Stone Unlimited Languages subscription for roughly $179 for 12 months ($15 per month) or $249 for 24 months ($11 per month).

 However, the best value is a lifetime subscription to Unlimited Languages for a one-time payment of approximately $299.
 This would be a great option if you are committed to continuing to study and learning not only French, but other languages as well.